retornam/mozwebqa-vagrant/README.md

 #### Running tests

 To get you started, lets take `mcom-tests` as an example.
-Run the following commands in the `ssh` session.
+Run the following commands in the `ssh session` you started using Vagrant in the previous section.

 ```
 # change directory to mozilla-projects